-If the volume of the gas decreases, the pressure of the gas increases.
+Conclusion: If the volume of the gas decreases, the pressure of the gas increases.
 If the volume of the gas increases, the pressure decreases.
 These results support Boyle's law.

-In the previous demonstration, the volume of the gas decreased when the pressure increased, and the volume increased when the pressure decreased.
-This is called an inverse relationship.
-The inverse relationship between pressure and volume is shown in figure 5.1.
+In the previous experiment, the volume of the gas decreased when the pressure increased, and the volume increased when the pressure decreased.
+This is called an inverse relationship (or more-less relationship).
+The inverse relationship between pressure and volume is shown in Figure 5.1.